The Bottom Line (venue): History

 For three decades the two club owners, Allan Pepper and Stanley Snadowsky, presented major musical acts and premiered new talent.
 Bruce Springsteen played showcase gigs at the club and Lou Reed recorded the album Live: Take No Prisoners there.
 Harry Chapin held his 2000th concert at the Bottom Line in January 1981.

 The Bottom Line hosted an extremely wide variety of music and musicians.
-Among the thousands who performed on its stage were Eric Clapton, João Gilberto, Carl Perkins, Linda Ronstadt, The Manhattan Transfer, Patti Smith, Ringo Starr (documented on VH1 Storytellers (Ringo Starr album)), The Police, Rockapella, Adrian Belew, Prince, Pat Benatar, Daryl Hall & John Oates, Miles Davis, Laura Nyro (documented on Laura: Live at the Bottom Line and Live: The Loom's Desire), Cheap Trick, Rory Gallagher, Chuck Mangione, Carl Hancock Rux, Emmylou Harris, Neil Young, Leo Kottke, Southside Johnny and the Asbury Jukes, Doc Watson, Barry Manilow, Dire Straits, Son Volt, Grayson Hugh, Tammy Wynette, Dolly Parton, George Jones, The Pointer Sisters, Ravi Shankar, Ramones, The Brecker Brothers, Allan Holdsworth, Gato Barbieri, Bryan Ferry, Billy Joel, Yellow Magic Orchestra, David Bromberg, Fairport Convention, Steeleye Span, Gil Scott-Heron together with Brian Jackson (documented on Live in New York), and Van Morrison.
+Among the thousands who performed on its stage were Eric Clapton, João Gilberto, Carl Perkins, Linda Ronstadt, The Manhattan Transfer, Patti Smith, Ringo Starr (documented on VH1 Storytellers (Ringo Starr album)), The Police, Stuff, Rockapella, Adrian Belew, Prince, Pat Benatar, Daryl Hall & John Oates, Miles Davis, Laura Nyro (documented on Laura: Live at the Bottom Line and Live: The Loom's Desire), Cheap Trick, Rory Gallagher, Chuck Mangione, Carl Hancock Rux, Emmylou Harris, Neil Young, Leo Kottke, Southside Johnny and the Asbury Jukes, Doc Watson, Barry Manilow, Dire Straits, Son Volt, Grayson Hugh, Tammy Wynette, Dolly Parton, Shawn Colvin, George Jones, The Pointer Sisters, Ravi Shankar, Ramones, The Brecker Brothers, Allan Holdsworth, Gato Barbieri, Bryan Ferry, Billy Joel, Yellow Magic Orchestra, David Bromberg, The Blue Nile, Fairport Convention, Steeleye Span, Gil Scott-Heron together with Brian Jackson (documented on Live in New York), The Metros (sponsored by WNEW -FM Prisoners of Rock with Meg Griffin, and Van Morrison.

 The live parts of Derek and Clive (Live), a spoken-word and music comedy album recorded by Peter Cook and Dudley Moore in late 1973 under their guises of Derek and Clive, were recorded at The Bottom Line.

 The club seated 400 people and had a no-smoking policy long before that restriction became New York City law.

 In later years the club hosted In Their Own Words: A Bunch Of Songwriters Sittin' Around Singing, a series of performances with commentary organized and initially hosted by radio personality Vin Scelsa.
 Another staple was the annual Downtown Messiah, a reworking of Handel directed by Richard Barone.
 At Christmastime, musicians like Vernon Reid and David Johansen made The Messiah their own.
 The venue also held annual New Year's Eve shows by The Turtles (often performing as Flo & Eddie).
 Another recurring event was The Beat Goes On, a show in which performers covered pop songs around a theme, such as Christmas songs, or songs from a given time period.
 That show presented performers including Fountains of Wayne, Richard Lloyd and Hedwig and the Angry Inch's John Cameron Mitchell.
 The Bottom Line was also the site, in April 1995, of four concerts by Joan Baez, in which she collaborated with a number of female performers, including Dar Williams, Janis Ian, Mary Chapin Carpenter, the Indigo Girls and Mary Black, the results of which were recorded and released as the album Ring Them Bells.